Moving to the U.S.? Your Locked-In RRSP May Not Be as Locked as You Think

 Canada withholds 25% at source — $25,000 — and Dean receives $75,000.

-If he is in a 32% U.S. federal marginal tax bracket, his U.S. tax on that income would be roughly $23,700 USD before foreign tax credits.
-He would generally be able to claim a credit for the Canadian tax withheld, converted to U.S. dollars, which would reduce his U.S. tax owing.
+U.S. tax would apply only to the taxable portion of the withdrawal.
+He would generally be able to claim a foreign tax credit for Canadian tax withheld, converted to U.S. dollars, which may reduce or eliminate his U.S. federal tax liability depending on his overall income and tax profile.

 The final tax cost depends on exchange rates, state of residence, and Dean’s total income in the year of withdrawal.
 The result: unlocking may be legally available but financially inefficient in certain years, particularly when U.S. income is already high.